drewdeponte/git-ps-book/src/tool/hooks.md

 filenames.

 - `request_review_post_sync` - hook executed by `request-review` command after
-	succesfully syncing the patch to remote - generally used to create a pull request / patch email & send it - **Note: This hook is required to be able to use the `request-review` command.**
+	successfully syncing the patch to remote - generally used to create a pull request / patch email & send it - **Note: This hook is required to be able to use the `request-review` command.**
 - `isolate_post_checkout` - hook executed by `isolate` command after